isabella232/media-analytics.en-1/help/sdk-implement/setup/setup-overview.md

 >[!IMPORTANT]
 >
->With the end of support for Version 4 Mobile SDKs starting in September 1, 2021, Adobe will also  end support for the Media Analytics SDKs for iOS and Android.
+>With the end of support for Version 4 Mobile SDKs starting September 1, 2021, Adobe will also  end support for the Media Analytics SDKs for iOS and Android.
 For additional information, see [Media Analytics SDK End-of-Support FAQs](/help/sdk-implement/end-of-support-faqs.md).

 The following instructions apply to the 2.x Media SDKs.
 If you are implementing a 1.x version of the Media SDK, see the [1.x Media SDK Documentation.](/help/sdk-implement/download-sdks.md) For Primetime integrators, see _Primetime Media SDK Documentation_ below.